Palmas Group

 39. Member of the Roundtable on Sustainable Palm Oil (RSPO)?

-[Externally verified] 2016 - The company reports it is an RSPO member since 2016.
+[Externally verified] 2016 - The company reports it has been a RSPO member since 2016.

 40. RSPO-certified within three years of joining the RSPO or by November 2010, for companies joining prior to finalisation of the RSPO certification systems in November 2007?